Thor (Marvel Comics): Supporting characters

 Thor's supporting cast includes the gods of Asgard: his father is the Asgardian king Odin, he was friends with Balder the Brave since childhood, and the Warriors Three sometimes accompany him.
 Thor is romantically involved with Sif, a fellow Asgardian.
 When Thor was banished to Earth as Dr. Blake, he met the nurse Jane Foster.
 Both Thor and his alter-ego Blake developed an attraction to Foster, creating a love triangle.
 When Thor returned to Asgard, he reunited with Sif.
 Thor's relationship with Foster has been the subject of disagreement between Thor and his father.
 Hercules of the Greek pantheon was initially introduced as a rival to Thor, but the two eventually became allies.
 Beta Ray Bill became an ally of Thor after proving his worthiness and receiving a hammer of his own from Odin, Stormbreaker.
 On Earth, Thor is allied with the Avengers, of which he is a founding member.

-Thor's nemesis is his half-brother Loki.
+Thor's nemesis is his adoptive brother Loki.
 As Thor is the heir to Asgard's throne, Loki envies Thor and engages in plots to seize power over Asgard for himself.
 Thor regularly fights mythological creatures such as trolls and giants.
 Besides his supernatural opponents, Thor also fights human groups such as agents of the Soviet Union.
 Other major villains include Surtur, Enchantress, Executioner, Hela, Malekith the Accursed, Ulik, Mangog, the Destroyer, Serpent, Ymir, Laufey, Fafnir, Perrikus, Gorr the God Butcher, the Midgard Serpent, Kurse, the Wrecking Crew, Ragnarok, and Galactus.

 Other characters have taken the title of Thor, including Jane Foster, Beta Ray Bill, Eric Masterson, Volstagg, and Storm.
 The Marvel Multiverse features many variants of Thor, including Ultimate Thor in the Ultimate Universe, Thor 2099 in Marvel 2099, Throg the Frog of Thunder, and King Thor from the future.
 Wonder Woman of DC Comics wielded Thor's power after lifting Mjolnir in the 1996 miniseries DC vs. Marvel.